 When I push open the door to the girl’s locker room, the voices of the girls chatting while they change into their gym uniforms echo off the tiled walls.
 I walk down the short hallway and between the last two rows of blue lockers.
 I drop my book bag onto the bench and put the combination into my lock.
 I shake out my uniform shirt, which was scrunched into a ball in the back corner of my locker.
 I keep forgetting to take it home to wash, and it smells faintly of sweat as I pull it on.
 I hope Nate doesn’t notice.

 They let us play dodge ball today, which for me, means being the first one hit, willingly, so that I can sit against the bleachers and talk with Nate until the game is over.
 Only the athletes participate in gym class for fear of their teachers telling their coaches they were slacking off.
 The rest of us stand along the back wall.
 When the whistle blows I walk forward and get hit in the knee with a red, squishy, foam ball.
 Nate is the next one hit and I secure us a spot where I can lean against the bleachers.
 He sits down beside me and we watch the war of whizzing balls unfold before us.

 “Did you stop by your house this morning?
 Was your mom there?”
 I ask.
 We sit close, my knee leans against his.
 As more kids are eliminated, the collection of sitting bodies grows.

 “She wasn’t home.
 Got some stuff,” he mumbles.
 I wait for him to say more, but he just looks out at the others.
 He only allows me information in pieces.
-I stare at his profile, the way the end of his nose turns up slightly, his lips.
+I stare at his profile; his wild hair, the way the end of his nose turns up slightly, his lips.